 - props A mapping or iterable of (key, value) pairs to write to fp.
-All keys and values in props must be text strings.
-If sort_keys is False, the entries are output in iteration order. - fp (binary file-like object) a file-like object to write the values of props to - comment (text string or None) if non-None, comment will be output as a <comment> element before the <entry> elements - encoding (string) the name of the encoding to use for the XML document (also included in the XML declaration) - sort_keys (bool) if true, the elements of props are sorted lexicographically by key in the output javaproperties.dumps xml (props, comment=None, sort keys=False)
+All keys and values in props must be str values.
+If sort_keys is False, the entries are output in iteration order. - fp (BinaryIO) a file-like object to write the values of props to - comment (Optional[str]) if non-None, comment will be output as a <comment> element before the <entry> elements - encoding (str) the name of the encoding to use for the XML document (also included in the XML declaration) - sort_keys (bool) if true, the elements of props are sorted lexicographically by key in the output